|

 (photo from Frederick Ruther, Long Island To-Day, 1909)

-Center and right, early postcards: "Greetings from Syosset, LI"
+Center and right, early generic postcards: "Greetings from Syosset, LI"

 May's Corner, Jackson